Free agency and determinism: is there a sensible definition of computational sourcehood?: John the cook: a thought experiment

-If the answer is ``no'' and the simulation has come to the decision by \emph{completely unrelated means} --- say, either by a drastic shortcut or by a completely different method --- then John may rightly be worried.
+If the answer is ``no'' and such simulations can typically predict the decision by \emph{completely unrelated means} --- say, either by a drastic shortcut or by a completely different method --- then John may rightly be worried.
 On the other hand, a positive answer to this question opens up the possibility to ascribe John sourcehood for his decisions.
 As is standard for some compatibilist positions~\cite{SEPCompatibilism}, we can do so by interpreting these thoughts and emotions as parts of John's identity.
-In other words: if we identify \emph{John the agent} not with the matter inside the apartment, but with the relevant abstract elements of the processes in his brain, then \emph{this agent is the source of its decisions}: the simulated process in the safe has simply contained another representation of John.
+In other words: if we identify \emph{John the agent} not with the particular matter that encompasses his brain in the apartment, but with the \emph{collection of functionally relevant structures represented in his brain}, then \emph{this agent is the source of its decisions}: the simulated process in the safe has simply contained another representation of John.

+It is not the purpose of this paper to make these conceptual ideas and arguments philosophically fully rigorous.
+Instead, the above merely serves as a \emph{motivation} to consider a specific technical question in computer science: can we find a formal definition of a notion of ``computational sourcehood'' which expresses the property above in a sensible way?
+That is, if an algorithm simulates the behavior of another one, does it typically have to reproduce its features exactly?
+We argue that the possibility of formalization of this idea is a necessary condition for even considering any philosophically advanced and detailed instantiation of these ideas: the impossibility of formalization is often an important indicator that the motivating ideas cannot hold water.